 A b o u t t h e p r o j e c t

-In September of 2019 Kantion agreed with the owners of the property Leas Pavilion and adjacent car parks to bring this project forward.
+In September of 2019 Kantion (Gustavia Ltd) agreed with the owners of the property Leas Pavilion and adjacent car parks to bring this project forward.
 They look forward to work very closely with the Folkestone & Hythe District Council and the various stakeholders in realising the unique restoration of the Leas Pavilion and the development of residential units.